Claiming the Standard Deduction? Here Are 10 Tax Breaks For Middle-Class Families in 2025

 What tax deductions and credits can I claim with the standard deduction as a middle-class working family?

-However, it’s important to note that specific geographic location, number of children, and other financial and personal circumstances factor into whether an individual or household may be considered “middle-class.”
+However, it’s important to note that specific geographic location, number of children and other financial and personal circumstances factor into whether an individual or household might be considered “middle-class.”

-Additionally, the list below does not include tax-incentivized benefits, like those for health coverage, tax-free investments, like municipal bonds, or tax-advantaged savings accounts, like IRAs.
+Additionally, the list below doesn't include tax-incentivized benefits, such as those for health coverage, tax-free investments, such as municipal bonds, or tax-advantaged savings accounts, such as IRAs.

-Only federal tax credits and deductions meeting the above-mentioned income criteria were considered.
+Only federal tax credits and deductions meeting these income criteria were considered.

 Even then, keep in mind this listing is not exhaustive, and it’s important to check with your state Department of Revenue website regarding additional tax breaks for which you could be eligible.
 Consult with a qualified tax professional when necessary.